Effects of dark dipole radiation on eccentric supermassive black hole binary inspirals: Conclusion

 \section{Conclusion}

-Dipole radiation of scalar or vector fields sourced by dark charges provides an eccentricity-enhanced channel that accelerates the inspirals of SMBHBs, although it alone does not offer a universal solution to the final-parsec problem.
+We have investigated the effect of dark dipole radiation on the orbital evolution and the stochastic gravitational-wave background of supermassive black hole binaries carrying scalar or vector charges, within the Newtonian-order Keplerian approximation.
+Dipole radiation provides an eccentricity-enhanced channel that accelerates the inspirals of SMBHBs, although it alone does not offer a universal solution to the final-parsec problem.
 Nonetheless, the SGWB from SMBHB inspirals can be influenced by the presence of dipole radiation.
 Bayesian fits of our simplified SGWB model to the PTA data appear to favor a nonzero dipole strength, while the posterior of the initial eccentricity remains broadly consistent with a uniform prior and shows mild support for very high eccentricities.
 The current PTA data are also insensitive to the boson mass $m\lesssim 10^{-25}\,\text{eV}$, given its relatively small influence on the spectrum within the observational frequency band.
 Future measurements extending to $f \lesssim 1\,\mathrm{nHz}$ have the potential to probe the parameter space more thoroughly.